AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-08-18-trie-data-structure-implementation-in-python.md

 Let's say we insert the word `apple` into our trie, with nothing else, and now invoke ```trie.find('app')```:

-{% include posts/picture.html img="wrong-find" alt="An example of a false match for a word in a trie." %}
+{% include posts/picture.html img="wrong-find" ext="JPG" alt="An example of a false match for a word in a trie." %}

 Our algorithm in its current state won't return `None` as it should.
 It sees that our trie has a node with the string `app` and considers that a match.
 But notice that we never actually inserted `app` into the tree as a *word*.
 It only exists in the trie as a *prefix node* leading up to the inserted word `apple`.
 So clearly, there are two classes of nodes that we must distinguish between: ones that are prefixes, and ones that are "real" words that were inserted.